jzhou45/.concat/README.md

 ![](https://github.com/jzhou45/.concat/blob/main/frontend/src/assets/images/ide.gif)

 ### Progress Tracker
-  - Users will have a progress tracker
-  - Progress tracker will update as user completes problems
+As users complete problems, they can check or uncheck the problems as complete.
+Every user will have their own unique progress tracker reflecting which and how many questions they have completed.
+The different colors of the progress tracker indicated the questions difficulty.
 ![](https://github.com/jzhou45/.concat/blob/main/frontend/src/assets/images/progress-tracker.gif)

 ## Technologies Used